SamPenrose/decision-tree-coding/README.md

 How to use this repository
 --------------------------
 Examine the example directory, distributed-computing-at-scale.
 It contains programming techniques documented in three forms.
-First, an excerpt from a source narrative describing the venerable craft of "printf debugging""
+First, an excerpt from a source narrative describing the venerable craft of "printf debugging"

 ![printf debugging on a slide](https://github.com/SamPenrose/decision-tree-coding/raw/master/narrative-example.png "Advice on slide")